jobsort/jobsort/leetcode/cousins-in-binary-tree.md

----
-name: "Cousins in Binary Tree"
-title: "LeetCode Cousins in Binary Tree Solution"
-description: "Solution for given the root of a binary tree with unique values and the values of two different nodes of the tree x and y, return true if the nodes corresponding to the values x and y in the tree are cousins, or false otherwise.
-Two nodes of a binary tree are cousins if they have the same depth with different parents.
-Note that in a binary tree, the root node is at the depth 0, and children of each depth k node are at the depth k + 1."
-published: "2021-12-07 PDT"
-modified: "2021-12-07 PDT"
----

 # Cousins in Binary Tree Problem & Solution

 Given the `root` of a binary tree with unique values and the values of two different nodes of the tree `x` and `y`, return `true` if the nodes corresponding to the values `x` and `y` in the tree are cousins, or `false` otherwise.